srk/QuantVec/README.md

     pip3 install toolname-YYYYMMDD.N.tar.gz

-The 'topviz' molecular graph visualization GUI in this suite is at https://github.com/srk/QuantVec/tree/master/QuantVec-tools/topviz
+The 'topviz' molecular graph visualization GUI in this suite is at https://github.com/srk/QuantVec/tree/master/QuantVec-tools/topviz.

+Usage examples may be found as README.md files in the individual subfolders.

 # Example files
 * Example files for ethane (using Gaussian G09 and the AIMAll (proprietary) QTAIM code): (https://github.com/srk/example_datasets_eigenvector_directed_ethane)